ETL vs ELT: The Real Decision in 2026

 Extract, light-t, Load, Big-T

 The realistic hybrid.
 Strip PII, normalize encodings, dedup keys, and validate schema before the warehouse.
 Then load and run the heavy business modeling inside it.
-This is what almost every regulated production pipeline actually looks like.
+What almost every regulated production pipeline actually looks like.

 EtLT: the pattern people forget to name

 Almost no real production pipeline above 1 TB/day is pure ELT.
-The realistic shape is land raw, do a small lower-case t for governance and primary-key dedup before the warehouse, then run the Big-T inside it.
-This is what regulated industries already do; analytics shops are catching up.
+The realistic shape is land raw, do a small light-t for governance and primary-key dedup before the warehouse, then run the Big-T inside it.

 StageETLELTEtLT